We know you have questions. We all have questions. And there will continue to be questions.

 Below is what we know about the COVID-19 vaccine roll out.
 We will do our best to update this page when significant learnings or changes occur.

-If you have any questions that are not addressed below, please feel free to message us on the Steady app and we will do our best to address your questions.
+If you have any questions that are not addressed below, please feel free to message us on the Carbon app and we will do our best to address your questions.

 There are three vaccines currently available in the United States